 The book of Proverbs contains many good thoughts on how to live a successful life.
 One treasure is found in chapter 3, verses 5 and 6.
-It says that when we trust God, not trying to figure things out all by ourselves, that He will guide us.
+It says that when we trust God, not trying to figure things out all by ourselves, He will guide us.
 We won’t get lost in this journey.
 God is the perfect GPS for finding our way in life, including how to have joy in the journey.

 Bible verses about life’s journey

-Jesus said that He came to give us life, abundant, joyous life.
+Jesus said that He came to give us life, an abundant, joyous life.
 (John 10:10) That comes when we journey with God.

 In the book of Philippians, chapter 4, verses 6-8 we are told that the way we think will affect how much joy and peace we have in our lives.
 It tells us that we can pray, but without gratitude, we likely will have anxiety.
 We also are told what specifically to think about.
 No guesswork here.

 “Whatever is true, honorable, just, pure, lovely, good, excellent, worthy of praise, think on these things.”
 Philippians 4:8

 A gift for your journey